Gaia Sky VR

 Gaia Sky VR is the VR version of Gaia Sky.
 It runs on multiple headsets and operating systems using the OpenXR API.

 Our tests have been carried out with the Oculus Rift CV1 headset on Windows and the Valve Index on Windows and Linux.
+We also successfully tested it with the HP Reverb G2.
 Due to the system-agnostic nature of OpenXR, other VR HMD systems and controllers supporting OpenXR should also work fine.

 Note

-Gaia LOD datasets don’t work very well in VR and may produce severe slowdowns.
-We recommend either curating your own datasets, or using static datasets provided by us via the download manager, like Hipparcos or GCNS5.
+Gaia level-of-detail star catalogs don’t work very well in VR and may cause performance issues.
+We recommend using static star catalogs like DR3-tiny, DR3-weeny, Hipparcos or GCNS5.

-The minimum system requirements for running Gaia Sky VR are the following:
+The minimum system requirements for running Gaia Sky VR are roughly the following:

 VR System